didlix/olio-tech-test/README.md

 ## Installation

+You can download this code here [https://github.com/didlix/olio-tech-test/archive/refs/heads/main.zip](https://github.com/didlix/olio-tech-test/archive/refs/heads/main.zip).
+Be sure to unzip it before continuing with these instructions.

 In order to get this application running using these instructions you will need to be running MacOS and then do perform some additional steps:

 1. Be running Ruby 2.7.6